 When it comes to managing commercial property today, you should have a comprehensive property management agreement that correctly reflects the duties to be provided by the agency, and the interaction between the property manager and the landlord as the client.

-The property management processes involved with commercial and retail property are quite unique and special.
+The property management processes involved with a commercial and retail property are quite unique and special.
 For this reason, the property management agreement should be carefully constructed for the requirements of the property, the landlord, and the agency.

 Here are some tips to help you compile a property management agreement between the parties:

-- Take particular care to explain processes and services provided by the agent in areas such as income collection, expenditure management, tenant communication, reporting, landlord reporting, budgeting, maintenance management, lease management, and risk management.
+- CLARITY: Take particular care to explain processes and services provided by the agent in areas such as income collection, expenditure management, tenant communication, reporting, landlord reporting, budgeting, maintenance management, lease management, and risk management.
 Each of those categories will have several key factors and standards to be outlined.
 The expectations of the landlord should be merged into the services agreement document to prevent any ambiguity or misunderstanding.

-- Properties containing a lot of tenants produce a lot of work.
+- WORK INTENSITY: Properties containing a lot of tenants produce a lot of work.
 The same rule applies when it comes to customers visiting the property.
 Both of these factors are quite challenging when it comes to the management of a retail property or shopping centre.
 The fees for service in such a property type are quite significant given the duties and interaction required of the property manager.
 The fees in managing a retail property are therefore significantly larger than those fees obtained for an office property or an industrial property.

 Your property management fees should be based on the level of income compared to the complexity of the tenancy mix, the size of the tenancy mix, the number of leases, the demands of the landlord as to reporting and financial control, lease management requirements, and the age of the property.